Which Activities Have the Highest Risk For Eye Injuries

 What Eye-Related Injuries Occur at Home?

 The family home is a fairly unthreatening setting but there are few things to keep in mind.
-The yard and garage are the most common sites of serious eye injury and only 35% of homeowner always wear protective eyewear when doing home repair or projects.
+The yard and garage are the most common sites of serious eye injury and only 35% of homeowners always wear protective eyewear when doing home repair or projects.
 This alarming trend is why the American Academy of Ophthalmology and the American Society of Ocular Trauma now recommend that every household have at least one pair of ANSI-approved (American National Standards Institute) protective eyewear for use during projects and activities that may present the risk of injury.

 Eye injury risks in the house.